-If Abele was the rule of a 20th-century Black architect (like him, many other talented Black architects of his day found success in the shadows, designing buildings they knew they wouldn’t be allowed to enter), the legendary Paul Revere Williams was certainly the exception.
+If Abele was the rule of a 20th-century Black architect (like him, many other talented Black architects of his day found success in the shadows, designing buildings they knew they wouldn’t be recognized for or even allowed to enter), the legendary Paul Revere Williams was certainly the exception.
 But his success did not come easily.

 “Williams started out working for a white architectural firm, and when he opened his own, he came into big trouble and had to do what I so consistently see in the day, and that is: come up with a gimmick,” says Michael Henry Adams, historian, author, and design aficionado.

 Adams explains that prospective clients would come into Williams’s office not knowing he was Black and would want to leave once they discovered he was.
 Williams would respond by saying that he was "actually very busy at the moment but would still be interested in learning more about the potential clients’ needs and creative vision," Adams says.

 “Even though people would tell him he wasn’t capable once they found out he was Black, they would often still explain their project to him anyway,” Adams says. “[Williams] taught himself how to draw upside down, so that as they were describing their vision [from across the table from him], he would bring it to life before their eyes.
 It caught people’s attention, and many would end up hiring him.
 After awhile, he had done so many things, and he was clearly so immensely talented, he was able to get the opportunities he did.”